maidamai0/maidamai0.github.io/_posts/2019-11-14-qml_overview.md

 ## [Qt Widgets Model/View]

-### Model

 QAbstractItemModel is the interface of all models.

 ## Interact with c++